RDA-MOMSI/Dashboard/src/index.md

 🎉 Welcome to the [Multi-Omics Metadata Standards Integration (MOMSI) Working Group](https://www.rd-alliance.org/groups/multi-omics-metadata-standards-integration-momsi-wg) community-driven Multi-Omics standard landscape review curation workflow and interactive web-based dashboard tool!
 Explore >250 standards from our Omics Landscape Review repository containing various Multi-omics domain (genomics, proteomics, metabolomics, lipidomics, etc.) and universal (generalist and subject agnostic) standards curated by the MOMSI WG.

-> <svg xmlns="http://www.w3.org/2000/svg" width="18" height="18" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round"><circle cx="12" cy="12" r="10"/><path d="M12 16v-4"/><path d="M12 8h.01"/></svg> Not sure where to begin?
-> - Toggle the Omics summary tables below to scroll, sort, and search across standards.
-Create an issue request directly from dashboard table by clicking on the unique identifier links listed at the end of each row.
-See [CONTRIBUTING](./contributing) for additional guidance.
-> - Browse [User Journeys](./user-journeys) for themed use-case exploration examples of Omics standard types, research data lifecycle curations, and core Omics subject area classes/subclasses.
-> - Visit the [Glossary](./glossary) page to browse curated concepts and terms used to organize and filter the tags listed at the dashboard and at the [MOMSI FAIRsharing Collection](https://doi.org/10.25504/FAIRsharing.2fa4fb).

-*Note: This dashboard supports exploration and discovery of Multi-omics standards listed within our repository using front-end visualizations to support live curation status updates.
-This dashboard is not intended for advanced search and filter navigation nor it is our final recommendation resource.
-Learn more about out how standards listed at our repository are being implemented under [Sustainability](https://github.com/RDA-MOMSI/Dashboard#%EF%B8%8F-sustainability).*

 ---